The Pen is Mightier than the Pill.

 Oliver Wendell Holmes, arguably one of the greatest legal minds in US history, put it in his will that the first title on his headstone would be Captain and Brevet Colonel, 20th Mass Vol Inf. during the Civil War.

 Combat is where he learned his sense of Justice.
-It was the defining period in his life.
+It was the defining period of his life.
 Holmes enlisted as a Private, was wounded 3 times and promoted to Brevet Colonel before war’s end.

 I’m not saying to toss your prescriptions, a lot of that crap will screw you up even worse if you just stop taking it, I’m just suggesting you see if there is something better, and less toxic.